Fozzy Whittaker: Arizona Cardinals

 On December 18, 2012, Whittaker signed with the Arizona Cardinals to join their practice squad.
 On March 11, 2013, he was released by the Cardinals.

 San Diego Chargers

 On March 12, 2013, Whittaker was claimed off waivers by the San Diego Chargers.
 He made his NFL debut on September 9, 2013, against the Houston Texans.
 He played in three total games with the Chargers in the 2013 season.
 On September 28, he was released by the Chargers.

 Cleveland Browns

 On September 30, 2013, Whittaker was claimed off waivers by the Cleveland Browns.
 On October 27, against the Kansas City Chiefs, he scored his first professional touchdown.

-With the Chargers and Browns in the 2013 season, he had 28 carries for 79 rushing yards to go along with 21 receptions for 155 receiving yards and two receiving touchdowns.
+While he played for the Chargers and Browns in the 2013 season, he had 28 carries for 79 rushing yards to go along with 21 receptions for 155 receiving yards and two receiving touchdowns.

 On May 12, 2014, Whittaker was released by the Cleveland Browns.